pbsmyth/command-line/lessons.md

 In the next section, we'll make this a little more clear by getting started with the command line.

-# Getting to the command line
+# Getting to the Command Line

 ## macOS